Admission of High School Students

 Currently enrolled high school juniors and seniors who wish to take college courses through Rowan-Cabarrus may participate in Career & College Promise program.
 To participate in this program the high school student must begin the process through their high school guidance counselor or approved homeschool principal.
 In the Career & College Promise program students must select one of four College Transfer Certificate Pathways or may select a Career Technical Certificate Pathway.

 To qualify for a College Transfer Certificate Pathway, a student must demonstrate college readiness in English, mathematics and reading using an approved assessment.
 They must also have a 3.0 or higher grade point average on their high school courses and continue to make progress towards graduation.

 To qualify for a Career Technical Certificate Pathway, a student must have a 3.0 or higher grade point average or have the recommendation of a school official.

-Career and College Promise students may take one or two courses each semester as long as they have met the course prerequisites.
+Career & College Promise students may take one or two courses each semester as long as they have met the course prerequisites.
 Developmental courses are not available to high school students.

-Please see the RCCC Career and College Promise website for more information.
+Please see the Rowan-Cabarrus Career & College Promise website for more information.

 Intellectually Gifted Students

 Under certain circumstances, a student under the age of 16 may enroll in a community college if the President of the College or the President’s designee finds that the student is intellectually gifted and has the maturity to justify admission to the College.
 The State Board has adopted specific criteria for the administration and implementation of this program.